dominickjay/dominickjay.com/src/writing/@scope.md

 ## How it works

 Let's get to the code.
-How do we set this up so that completely-made-up scenario doesn't even become a reality.
-Firstly, you use the `@scope` at-rule, following by your selector of choice - let's drag the infamous card example out here.
+How do we set this up so that completely-made-up scenario doesn't even become a reality?
+Firstly, you use the `@scope` at-rule, followed by your selector of choice - let's drag the infamous card example out here.

 ```css
 @scope .card {}